Controlled Plant and Noxious Weed Program Information

 Class C Noxious Weeds

-Preventing introduction and eradication of infestations of noxious weeds in this class is the highest priority.
-Class C noxious weeds are any Federal noxious weeds listed on the Federal Noxious Weed List that are not yet established in the Commonwealth and are not referenced on the Controlled Plant & Noxious Weed Lists page.
+Preventing introduction and eradicating infestations of noxious weeds in this class is the highest priority.
+Class C noxious weeds are any Federal noxious weeds listed in 7 CFR 360.200 (relating to the designation of noxious weeds) or any weed not established in the Commonwealth which are not referenced above.

 A controlled plant is a plant species or subspecies that has been designated by the committee as a controlled plant and is regulated to prevent uncontained growth and to negate undesirable characteristics.